 The Hidden Harm of Covert Sexual Abuse

+Whether it’s in trauma therapy or sex addiction recovery, one of the most common things that is in our clients’ backgrounds is sexual abuse.
 When we think of sexual abuse, it can seem pretty obvious what this entails.
 Overt abuse involves the actual physical violation of another person.
 However, covert abuse can impact many people, without them realizing that this has happened.
 Covert abuse is the objectification of children by their parents, as well as a lack of boundaries.
 Children in these situations are turned into surrogate partners of a parent.

 People who have experienced covert abuse can struggle in their adult relationships.
 They can struggle to get close with another person.
 Fears of connection and vulnerability are common as well.
 This is because that person has already been taken advantage of.